onodu/NumberConverter/README.md

 # NumberConverter
 Convert integers and fixed point real numbers between numeral systems.
-Suppose numeral systems form 2 to 36.
+Supposed numeral systems are form 2 to 36.
 Alphabet is '0-9a-z\.'.
 Input strings are case insensitive.
 Length of numbers is limited olny by your available memory, since the program depends on Boost multiprecision integers (MPI).

 The program depends on Boost for MPIs and Qt for interface.